Ang Lee, Kidman join Cannes Film Festival jury

 Another jury member is Austrian actor Christoph Waltz who won the Best Supporting Actor Oscar this year for his role in “Django Unchained”, while Kidman, 45, won a Best Actress Oscar for the 2002 film “The Hours”.

 “Eight international movie personalities of very high level will help him (Spielberg) award the prizes.
-They are all engaged and active in several creation spheres,” the organizers said in a statement.
+They are all engaged and active in several creation spheres,” the organisers said in a statement.

 Among the prizes is the coveted Palme d‘Or for best movie in the main competition which this year has 19 entries including Steven Soderbergh’s “Behind the Candelabra”, Roman Polanski’s “Venus in Fur” and “Only God Forgives”, starring Ryan Gosling.